markosski/eventdriven/README.md

 # Transactions Processing Service

 Purpose of this project is exploration of various event driven techniques such as Event Choreography, Event Carried State Transfer and Event Sourcing.
 This project exemplifies simplified credit card decisioning system.
+[Read more about these techniques here](event_driven.md).

 Requirements driving design decisions are:

 - process if decisioning transactions need to handle high volume of requests; there cannot be any intermediate calls